sourcegraph/zoekt/README.md

 - We have exposed the API via [keegancsmith/rpc](https://github.com/keegancsmith/rpc) (a fork of `net/rpc` which supports cancellation).
-- Query primitive `RepoSet` to efficiently specify a set of repositories to search.
+- Query primitive `BranchesRepos` to efficiently specify a set of repositories to search.
 - Allow empty shard directories on startup.
 Needed when starting a fresh instance which hasn't indexed anything yet.